natelgrw/corvina/README.md

 CORVINA is a purpose-built tool for curating circuit diagram datasets.
 It currently supports the following features:

 - **Web Interface**: Modern UI for uploading circuit images, drawing component bounding boxes, placing nodes, defining connections, and transcribing associated text.
-- **Backend API**: High-performance Go server handling image storage and structured dataset generation with zero external dependencies.
+- **Backend API**: High-performance Go server using **PostgreSQL** for structured data persistence and local filesystem for image storage.
-- **Structured Output**: Each annotated image produces a clean JSON file separating the circuit graph (components, nodes, connections) from text annotations with values and units.
+- **Structured Output**: Annotations are stored in a relational database, with API endpoints providing clean JSON exports separating the circuit graph from text annotations.

 ![Interface Preview](./frontend/public/corvina_interface.png)